WordPress Themes: Overview and Tips on Finding the Perfect One

-While the default or a customized version of a theme can work for plenty of websites, there are actually thousands of themes available to choose from, covering specific niches and purposes.
-Let’s discuss this in more depth now.
+While the default or customized version of a theme can work for many websites, there are actually thousands of themes available to choose from, covering specific niches and purposes.
+Let’s discuss this in more depth.

 Multipurpose vs. Niche Themes

-In short, there are two loose categories of themes.
+There are two main categories of themes.
 First, a multipurpose theme caters to a number of different niches and site types.
-They usually include multiple kinds of pages, extensions, codes, widgets, and tools to provide more options for customizing your site, regardless of its focus.
+It usually includes multiple kinds of pages, extensions, codes, widgets, and tools to provide more options for customizing your site, regardless of its focus.

-While niche-specific themes are also customizable, they’ll often be tailored to one specific topic or industry.
+While niche-specific themes are also customizable, they’ll often be tailored to one specific topic or industry, such as affiliate marketing or e-commerce.
 They won’t include as much scope for customization as multipurpose themes, but the refined functionality will usually be laser-focused on the exact requirements you’ll have for your site.

 For the most part, there is no right or wrong answer when it comes to choosing your WordPress theme.
 However, it is important to ascertain your requirements before making a choice — and your budget is one of those elements.